CLICK HERE TO ACCESS

 Brighten up your teachers’ lounge with posters that have inspirational and humorous quotes related to teaching.
 You can also pick up some cheap frames from a dollar store to make the posters really pop (see the picture below with frames that were $3.00 each!).

-Print and laminate teacher quote bookmarks to have available in the staffroom for teachers to take as a gift!
-You simply need to make a little paper pocket, stick it up on the wall, and put the bookmarks in it for teachers to grab!
-Check these posters and bookmarks out by clicking HERE.
+Print and laminate teacher quote bookmarks to have available in the staff room for teachers to take as a gift!
+You just need to make a little paper pocket, stick it up on the wall, and put the bookmarks in it for teachers to grab!

 One way to get positive discussions going in your staffroom is to create a memory board where pictures are posted of teachers and school events from years past.
 This allows staff to reminisce about good times and even share a few laughs about old hair or fashion styles.
 You might also want to put up current pictures so newer staff members are also included.
 Allow teachers to add pictures to the board throughout the year!